mlandis/phyddle/docs/source/overview.rst

 Overview
 ========
-..
-    This guide provides phyddle users with an overview for how the pipeline toolkit works, where it stores files, and how to interpret files and figures.
-Learn how to configure phyddle analyses by reading the :ref:`Configuration` documentation.

 .. note::

-    This section describes how a standard phyddle pipeline analysis is configured and how settings determine the behavior of a phyddle analysis.
+    This page describes how a standard phyddle pipeline analysis is configured and how settings determine software behavior.
+    Main sections: :ref:`Configuration`, :ref:`Pipeline`, :ref:`Workspace`,
-    Visit :ref:`Configuration` to learn how to assign settings for a phyddle analysis.
-Visit :ref:`Glossary` to learn more about how phyddle defines different terms
+    :ref:`Formats`, and :ref:`Safe_Usage`.
+Visit :ref:`Glossary` to learn
+    more about how phyddle defines different terms.

 .. image:: images/phyddle_pipeline.png
   :width: 350